If you want to boost your running speed while cutting injury risk, increase your running cadence.

 Do Workouts That Require Faster Leg Turnover

-Runs like strides and downhill sprints train the muscles in your body to react and move quicker, helping improve stride rate naturally.
+Workouts like strides and downhill sprints train your muscles to react and move quicker, helping improve stride rate naturally.

 Just be careful when performing these workouts since they can increase injury risk if you run with bad form or if you’re out of shape.

 Strides consist of fast acceleration of running at 80 to 90 percent of maximum effort.
 One stride should take you about 20 to 30 seconds.